 It was believed by ancient Greeks that wearing Jet would invoke the favor of the gods.
 In the same vein, the Pueblo Indians buried Jet with their dead.
 They believed it would protect the deceased in the afterlife.
 Ancient cultures believed Jet could defend against the evil eye, impending illness, domestic abuse, and personal attacks.
 It is also said to protect against depressive negative energies.
 Jet absorbs this energy, so many people believe it should be exposed to sunlight frequently to remove the negativity it traps.

 Kindling jet fumes were believed to ward off snakes, relieve suffocation of the uterus, and detect preserved virginity by Roman miners in England.

 Among the healing properties of Jet is its purported ability to cure fevers and ease toothaches.
 Since Jet is lightweight, it is an excellent choice for large jewelry pieces, and many jewelers and craftsmen continue to use it.
 In addition, Jet and silver are becoming increasingly popular due to their stark color contrast (much like black onyx has become a hot commodity for stainless steel manufacturers).

 Jet is named after the French word Jaiet, derived from the Greek word lithos gates, which means stone of Gagas.
 Jet was discovered in Gagas, Turkey, however, Whitby, England, is the world's most famous jet location.
 Throughout the 1800s, Whitby's economy was entirely dependent upon jet extraction.
 It also had a flourishing carving and polishing industry.
 As a result, Whitby is today regarded as one of the most reliable sources of Jet.

 In comparison to other stones, Jet is relatively easy to care for.
 It polishes well and makes a good carving base.

-Research and credit: Jewels, A secret History by Victoria Finlay
+Sources and credit: Jewels, A secret History by Victoria Finlay